nanic/neo4j-graphql-docker/README.md

-# neo4j-graphql-docker
+## Neo4j with GraphQL

-Neo4j Docker File with GraphQL plugin installed
+A Docker file to create a neo4j image with GraphQL plugin installed

+### How to run the image ?

+docker pull nanic/ne04j-graphql
+docker run -d -h localhost -p 7474:7474 -p 7687:7687 nanic/neo4j-graphql